 The program begins with a summer residency in a rural area, and continues with online courses that will have students investigating their local bioregion and completing research on pedagogy and theory.
-Next summer, they will complete a second field study in another region (see, for example, this year's in Boston), and then complete an Action Research Project in their own home or workplace.
+Next summer, they will complete a second field study in another region (see, for example, a recent one in Boston), and then complete an Action Research Project in their own home or workplace.

-This July, educators from as far away as Hawaii gathered for three weeks on the
+In July, educators from near and far gather for three weeks on the

 coast of Maine, in a little known area called Cobscook Bay, to launch